st-tech/zozo-shift15m/DATASHEET.md

 Yes.
 The dataset will be distributed to third parties based on the licence.

 ##### ```How will the dataset will be distributed (e.g., tarball on website, API, GitHub)?
 Does the dataset have a digital object identifier (DOI)?```
+The dataset will be distributed via a website or the links indicated in our Github repository provided by ZOZO Technologies, Inc.
+We will add DOI for the SHIFT15M dataset after published at the ArXiv.

 ##### ```When will the dataset be distributed?```
 The dataset will be first released in August 2021.